 The cost of painting a two-story house

-The cost of painting the exterior of a two-story home ranges from $1 to $6.
+For the exterior, the cost to paint a house of a two-story home ranges from $1 to $6.
 Inaccessible homes command a higher premium because of their inherent difficulty in construction.

 The house’s exterior features the following items: